bluevivid/prize-picks-pokemon/README.md

 - There is no Authentication
 - I would like to clean up the TS more, I had to use "any" definition a couple times for time
 - I am using a static data import for populating the search list.
 I have a Query stubbed out in the reducers, but didn't implement it because I didn't want to introduce risk.
+- I wanted to run virtual machines to test multiple browsers, but decided to punt on that for time.
+I am using Chrome Version 114.0.5735.110 (Official Build) (64-bit) for my localhost

 NOTE: I tried to keep my efforts under 2.5 hours